Top 7 Reasons Why You Should Pursue Your MBA

 Unless you’re a globetrotter, chances are you don’t get to see much economic activity beyond the city where you live.
 In an MBA program, you’ll read case studies from many different kinds of corporations around the world.
 You’ll learn valuable business lessons from organizations you might otherwise never encounter.

-5. Team building
+5. Team building & support

 7. The big picture